ColinShaw/robotics-and-machine-vision-resources/README.md

-# Robotics Learning Resources
+# Robotics And Machine Vision Resources

-This is a curated collection of resources related to robotics.
+This is a curated collection of resources related to robotics and machine vision.
 All titles are titles I own and would encourage as useful in the field.
-Since robotics is a wide field, there are a wide range of categories represented here.
 There are also articles and useful links.

 ## Background